Skip to Content

 The park also preserves the site of a key battle in the Second Seminole War, the Battle of the Loxahatchee.
 This peach of a park is also free.

-Seashell tree at Tigertail Beach on Marco Island.
-(Photo: Bonnie Gross)
+Tigertail Beach at Marco Island.
+(Photo: David Blasco)

 Manicured Marco Island is known for its beautiful beaches, lined with resorts, condos and mansions.
 The exception to all this commercial development is gorgeous, wild Tigertail Beach.